storesafe/cordova-sqlite-storage/README.md

 There are two options to open a database:
 - Recommended: `var db = window.sqlitePlugin.openDatabase({name: "DB"});`
 - Classical: `var db = window.sqlitePlugin.openDatabase("Database", "1.0", "Demo", -1);`

+**NOTE:** Please wait for the "deviceready" event, as in the following example:

+    // Wait for Cordova to load
+    document.addEventListener("deviceready", onDeviceReady, false);

+    // Cordova is ready
+    function onDeviceReady() {
+      var db = window.sqlitePlugin.openDatabase({name: "DB"});
+      // ...
+    }

 ## Sample with PRAGMA feature